 Staff have a secure knowledge of the Early Years Foundation Stage and how children learn.
-They have a good understanding of how to promote the children's development through play and exploration.
-The quality of teaching is good, as staff engage with children's play and they use a wide range of open-ended questions to extend the children's learning.
-In addition, they know when to step back and allow the children to develop their own ideas.
-This enables the children to become confident active learners.
+They have a good understanding of how to promote children's development through play and exploration.
+The quality of teaching is good, as staff engage with children's play and they use a wide range of open-ended questions to extend children's learning.
+In addition, they know when to step back and allow children to develop their own ideas.
+This enables children to become confident active learners.
 Children's starting points in learning are established through a combination of discussion with the child, parents, school and staff observation of the child in their first weeks at the club.
-This information is used to effectively plan for the children's next steps in learning, ensuring that they meet the learning needs of all the children.
+This information is used to effectively plan for children's next steps in learning, ensuring that they meet the learning needs of all children.

 Children thoroughly enjoy attending the club.
 They have the opportunity to develop skills to support their learning because staff provide a wide range of interesting resources and activities that complement their school day.
-Staff provide challenging activities that sustain the children's interest and cover the seven areas of learning.
-Staff are skilled in responding to children's requests for activities and offering support enabling all the children to participate.
-For example, older children request a game of bingo and staff sit with younger children ensuring that they are able to take part.
-They also help them to recognise the larger numbers and ensure they have enough time to find the numbers.
-As their confidence develops staff allow them to work independently, working out the numbers for themselves.
-As a result, children's social and mathematical skills are successfully developed.
+Staff provide challenging activities that sustain children's interest and cover the seven areas of learning.
+For example, staff read children a story, using a good range of open-ended questions to establish children's understanding of the story before they make masks representing the main characters in the story.
+They then use the masks to re-enact the story consolidating children's learning.
+Staff are skilled in responding to children's requests for activities and offering support, enabling all children to participate.
+For example, when older children request a game outside staff ensured younger children know the rules of the game.
+As they started to play staff modelled the game and younger children quickly joined in confidently giving instructions to older children.
+As a result, children's social and communication and language skills are successfully developed.